Luma-Driven Graphics on the C64

 As long as you stick to colours within luma pairs (e.g. cyan + light grey or sky blue + mid grey), you can produce subtler intermediate hues that still look as smooth as any of the their native constituent parts.

-Check out the blended sky or the grass in the image of Colony below to see what I mean:
+Check out the blended sky or the grass in the image of Parallaxian below to see what I mean:

 Some of it uses ALM, some of it uses chequered blending and some of it uses an additional innovation in the form of an alternating frame toggling chequerboard technique I call the Dynamic Chequerboard Method (DCM).

 (In this instance, $7DB0 is just the first byte in the user-defined graphics character that this dynamic effect is being run on; note the absence of a loop - this is a micro-example of so-called speed code used to save cycle time in the raster interrupt).

-It transpires that this is a very powerful technique, because it enables us to do another special colour trick: blending two colours from different luma pairs to create, for example, the C64's first smooth shade of dark green, as you can see in Colony's HUD display in the short clip below; ensure the YouTube playback is in HD mode and the video at full screen size or you won't see it properly!
+It transpires that this is a very powerful technique, because it enables us to do another special colour trick: blending two colours from different luma pairs to create, for example, the C64's first smooth shade of dark green.

 COMPATIBILITY BETWEEN OLD AND NEW LUMAS